fcaylus/wanikani-stats/README.md

 - Implement "resets" support (I never made a reset, I have no idea how the app handle this)
 - Improve the level-up projections with more accurate computation
 - Fix UI glitches
+- Add a link to the source for items/ and stats/ pages
 - Add a heatmap of the user's activity
 - Add a timeline (like the Ultimate Timeline script)
 - Add more stats to the "General stats" section